 Trying to get out kids unplugged and outside

 We know that allowing our children to have too much screen time is robbing them of precious time moving their bodies yet it's so easy to fall into a habit of not monitoring.
 Even worse, we try to track screen time, but it turns into World War III.
+Enter screen time struggles.

 The use of computers and other devices have been a big help in keeping us connected and entertained there is an enormous down side.
 Many of us hear ourselves repeating day after day, “go play outside!”